This recipe is safe for Coumadin (warfarin) users.

 Cook for 40 minutes.
 Stir occasionally.

-While the soup is in the oven for the second time place the remaining 12 cups of water in a stock pot over high heat.
+While the soup is in the oven for the second time place the water in a stock pot over high heat.

 Drain the pasta and add to the soup.
-Stir, then serve.
+Stir gently.

 |% Daily Value|